 Headlined by the first NBA cards for Isiah Thomas and Clyde Drexler, 1983-84 Star Company Basketball was the earliest major NBA release from Star Co. and filled the void left by Topps’ exit from basketball cards.

 1984-85 Star Company Basketball maintains a strong relevance in the hobby because of the impressive checklist.
-Offering the first NBA cards for Michael Jordan, Hakeem Olajuwon, Charles Barkley and John Stockton, this rare set remains very popular.
+Offering the first NBA cards for Michael Jordan, Hakeem Olajuwon and Charles Barkley, this limited-run set remains very popular.

 One of the most important sets in the hobby, 1986-87 Fleer Basketball is headlined by the Michael Jordan rookie card.
 Other key RCs include Charles Barkley, Karl Malone, Hakeem Olajuwon and Patrick Ewing.

 1987-88 Fleer Basketball was initially overlooked, but the NBA release has greatly increased in value and recognition over the years.
 Led by key cards for Larry Bird and Michael Jordan, sealed boxes are tough to find and very expensive.